pyocd/libusb-package/README.md

 See [libusb.info](https://libusb.info) for more information about libusb.

-Note: currently the included libusb is built _without_ udev support on Linux.
+Note: Currently the included libusb is built _without_ udev support on Linux.

+Note: The libusb upstream git repository is included as a submodule, so you need to clone with submodules enabled.
+You can either clone with `--recurse-submodules` or run `git submodule update --init` after cloning.

 ## Installation